Prague Experience logoPrague tourist information & travel guide logo

 map showing National Museum in Prague

-The museum's primary focus is the nature and history of the country, although it also stages temporary exhibitions on subjects of international significance, ranging from Ancient Egypt to Space.
+The museum focuses on the nature and history of Czechia.
+It also stages temporary exhibitions on subjects of national and international significance, from Communism to Ancient Egypt to Space.

 Historical Building of the National Museum

-The Historical Building of the National Museum is a monumental neo-Renaissance structure set in a commanding position at the head of Wenceslas Square.
+The Historical Building of the National Museum is a monumental neo-Renaissance structure set in a commanding position at the top of Wenceslas Square.

-Inside, a grand entrance hall with sweeping staircases, intricate stonework, and beautiful ceiling frescos greets visitors.
-The exhibition rooms that lead off it house a stunning natural history collection of fossils, rocks, minerals, meteorites and animal bones, including the skeleton of a huge fin whale.
+The exhibition rooms leading off it house a stunning natural history collection of fossils, rocks, minerals, meteorites and animal bones, including the skeleton of a huge fin whale.
 There are also stuffed and life-size models of animals and birds, some of which are prehistoric and extinct, like the woolly mammoth.

-Other rooms house exhibitions on the history of Prague and the Czech lands, from the 8th century Germanic and Celtic tribes that first inhabited the region to the First World War.
-They tell a dramatic story, spanning the foundation of Prague, Medieval times, the Habsburg dynasty and the Austro-Hungarian Empire.
+Other rooms house exhibitions on the history of Prague and the Czech lands, from the early 8th century Germanic and Celtic tribes that inhabited the region to the First World War.
+This far reaching story covers the foundation of Prague, Medieval times, the Habsburg dynasty and the Austro-Hungarian Empire.

-The Historical Building also presents a rolling programme of temporary exhibitions, the best of which are listed in Prague events.
+In addition, the Historical Building presents a rolling programme of temporary exhibitions, the best of which are listed in Prague events.

-The Historical Building of the National Museum was constructed between 1818 and 1891 on the site of the former Horse Gate (Wenceslas Square once served as Prague's main horse market).
+The Historical Building of the National Museum was built between 1818 and 1891 on the site of the former Horse Gate (Wenceslas Square was once the main horse market in Prague).

 New Building of the National Museum

-Other rooms at the New Building house a rolling programme of temporary exhibitions.
+The New Building also houses a rolling programme of temporary exhibitions.

 Underground Corridor

-An underground corridor connects the Historical Building to the New Building, which enables visitors to see the whole museum complex without exiting and crossing the road above.
+An Underground Corridor connects the Historical Building with the New Building, enabling visitors to see the whole museum complex without exiting and crossing the road above.

-A rolling film, entitled 'Moments of History', is projected onto the sides of the corridor for people to watch as they walk through it.
-The images depict the evolution of Wenceslas Square from Prehistoric times to the modern day, covering all the main periods of history, including the Gothic, Renaissance, Baroque, Nazi and Communist eras.
+The film shows the evolution of Wenceslas Square from Prehistoric times to the modern day.
+It covers the main periods of history, including the Gothic, Renaissance, Baroque, Nazi and Communist eras.

-From the Historical Building, visitors can ride a lift (extra charge) up to the grand Cupola (Dome).
-Looking out from the huge windows inside it, enjoy terrific views over Wenceslas Square, and right across the city to Prague Castle.
+In the Historical Building, visitors can ride a lift (extra charge) up to the grand Cupola (Dome), to enjoy magnificent views over Wenceslas Square and across the city to Prague Castle.

 Visitor Facilities

 The National Museum offers barrier-free access via the New Building.
-It also has a Kids' Corner (New Building), cafés, shops, toilets and free cloakrooms.
+It also has a Kids' Corner (new building), cafés, shops and toilets.

 Tickets